Progesterone Is Just as Important as Estrogen for Women’s Health

 Progesterone is important for women's health.

-The first problem was that progesterone was discovered after estrogen, so missed the opportunity to be part of the perfect hormone dichotomy of “testosterone for men and estrogen for women.”
+For one thing, progesterone was discovered shortly after estrogen.
+Thus missing the opportunity to be part of the tidy hormone dichotomy of “testosterone for men and estrogen for women.”
+Also, progesterone could not (at first) be made into an oral medication, so was replaced by progestins.

 Estrogen and progesterone work together to build long-term health

-Together, estrogen and progesterone promote the long-term health of the brain, bones and cardiovascular system.
-As Professor Prior says in her paper, “normally ovulatory cycles across a woman’s long reproductive life span are needed to prevent osteoporosis and fracture, heart attacks, and breast and endometrial cancers during women’s older years.”
-Each and every ovulatory cycle is like a deposit into the bank account of long-term health.
+Together, estrogen and progesterone promote the long-term health of the brain, bones, and cardiovascular system.
+In the words of Professor Prior, “Ovulatory cycles across a woman’s long reproductive life span are needed to prevent osteoporosis and fracture, heart attacks, and breast and endometrial cancers during women’s older years.

 Estrogen and progesterone for long-term health.

-Do you make enough progesterone?
+Do you make progesterone?

 A regular ovulatory menstrual cycle is the only way to make progesterone.